 Work study jobs are partially funded by the state or federal government and awarded based on financial need.
 To qualify for these positions, you need to complete a Free Application for Federal Student Aid (FAFSA) and meet necessary requirements.

-Our career counselors provide assistance in researching employment fields and landing your first job.
-Employment advising includes help with:
+Our career advisors provide assistance in researching employment fields and landing your first job.
+Career advising includes help with:

-The center also houses a hard-copy and online library containing career exploration and job search materials as well as online career guidance programs.
-A 17-seat computer lab is available for producing your resume and researching:
+The center also houses an online library containing career exploration and job search materials and online career guidance programs.
+A computer lab is available for producing your résumé and researching: